wolf-justin0103/laravel-perm/README.md

 php artisan vendor:publish --provider="Spatie\Permission\PermissionServiceProvider" --tag="config"
 ```

-These are the contents of the published `config/permission.php` config file:
+This is the contents of the published `config/permission.php` config file:

 ```php
 return [